-Navigating the legal system is hard at the best of times, but we know it is harder when you are facing the loss of a loved one.
-Administering an estate is a lengthy process with many steps, and so we highly recommend that you have Nova Law help you.
+Navigating the legal system is hard at the best of times, but I know it is harder when you are facing the loss of a loved one.
+Administering an estate is a lengthy process with many steps, and I would very much want to help you.

 What is an “Estate”?

 A person’s “estate” consists of all the things that he or she owns at death.
 Things such as a car, bank accounts, clothes, jewelry, and/or business interest – anything that he or she owns is part of that person’s estate.
-Joint accounts and beneficiary designation accounts such as TFSA or life insurance policies are NOT part of a person’s estate for probate purposes.
+Joint accounts and beneficiary designation accounts such as RRSPs or life insurance policies are NOT part of a person’s estate for estate administration purposes.